Click here to request your complimentary map booklet of Israel.

 Fulfillment of Biblical Prophecy

 In 1967, Israel found itself once again at war with its Arab neighbors.
 Jordan, then in possession of Judea and Samaria, attacked Israel from these biblical mountains and Israel responded, liberating the area from Jordan’s rule in just 4 days.
 The settlement movement, whose goal is to settle these newly regained areas, grew from Biblical convictions.
 The people of Israel did not seek to drive anyone from their land.
-Rather, they came in peace, to settle these mountains and sand dunes and to make them bloom again.
+Rather, they came in peace, to settle these mountains and to make them bloom again.
 They built their communities with a dream in their hearts – to fulfill the ancient words of the prophets who foresaw the resettlement and rebirth of the barren mountains of Israel.
 “But you, O mountains of Israel, you shall shoot forth your branches and yield your fruit to my people of Israel… and I will multiply men upon you, all the house of Israel, and the cities will be settled and the ruins rebuilt.”
 (Ezekiel 36)

 Modern villages, towns and cities have sprouted up alongside the biblical sites so familiar to readers of the Bible: a cluster of communities located on the mountains surrounding Shiloh, where the Tabernacle stood for 369 years; Har Bracha, (“Mt. of Blessing”), located on Biblical Mt.
 Gerizim; Shavei Shomron (“returning to Samaria”) across the road from the ancient capital of Samaria; and Tekoa, located near the ancient town where Amos prophesied.
 These communities and so many more are a testament to the deep significance attached to Jewish settlement in Biblical Israel.
 The Jewish people, after thousands of years of exile, have come home to their Land.

-And despite the protests of their Arab neighbors and of the nations of the world, the brave pioneers of biblical Israel have remained firm in their conviction that this is their land – theirs to settle and make green once again.
+Despite the protests of their Arab neighbors and of the nations of the world, the brave pioneers of biblical Israel have remained firm in their conviction that this is their land – theirs to settle and make green once again.

 The Oslo Process –